 You do not know how to deal with piling problems

-Difference in levels of your sexual needs
+You have differences in levels of your sexual needs and desires

 In sex therapy I use methods derived from cognitive-behavioral therapy, D. Schnarch’s system therapy, J.LoPiccolo and C.Pridal’s integrated therapy, projection methods and sex work techniques with the body.